epandurski/cookiecutter-flask-signalbus/{{cookiecutter.app_slug}}/README.rst

 1. Install `Docker`_ and `Docker Compose`_.

+2. Install `RabbitMQ`_ and either create a new RabbitMQ user, or allow the existing "guest" user to connect from other hosts (by default, only local connections are allowed for "guest").
+You may need to alter the firewall rules on your computer as well, to allow docker containers to connect to the docker host.

-2. To create an *.env* file with reasonable defalut values, run this command::
+3. To create an *.env* file with reasonable defalut values, run this command::

      $ cp env.development .env

-3. Install a `RabbitMQ`_ server on your computer and either create a new RabbitMQ user, or allow the existing "guest" user to connect from other hosts (by default, only local connections are allowed for "guest").
-You may need to alter the firewall rules on your computer as well, to allow docker containers to connect to the docker host.

 4. To start the containers, run this command::